ekibun/flutter_qjs/README.md

 ### Run on isolate thread

-Create a `IsolateQjs` object, pass handlers to implement js-dart interaction and resolving modules.
+Create a `IsolateQjs` object, pass handlers to resolving modules.
+Async function such as `rootBundle.loadString` can be used now to get modules:

 The `methodHandler` is used in isolate, so **the handler function must be a top-level function or a static method**.
-Async function such as `rootBundle.loadString` can be used now to get modules:

 ```dart
 dynamic methodHandler(String method, List arg) {